-In concurrent phases, County Planning worked with the City of Maple Heights to review, prepare, and update the existing Zoning Map for both online and paper delivery, and reviewed and updated the Broadway Corridor Zoning Overlay with proposed text revisions.
+In concurrent phases, County Planning worked with the City of Maple Heights to review, prepare, and update the existing Zoning Map for both online and paper delivery, and reviewed and updated the zoning for the Broadway Corridor from an overlay district to a central business district with proposed text revisions.

 Maple Heights Zoning Code Amendment for the Broadway Central Business District was unanimously adopted by City Council on April 6, 2022.

 Maple Heights Zoning Map Amendment (ordinance adopting rezoning of general commercial and neighborhood commercial zoning districts to the Broadway Central Business District) was unanimously adopted by City Council on September 7, 2022.

 Modern commercial Zoning Districts throughout the United States allow for pedestrian-friendly, mixed-use developments.
 Maple Heights’ former Broadway Corridor Overlay would not allow this type of development because the Code was geared toward a car-focused shopping-only district.
 The updated Broadway Central Business District Code will allow the City to require future developments that better fit with residents’ vision for a more walkable future.

 A base zoning district determines the types of uses permitted and the minimum dimensional requirements of lots and buildings.
 An overlay zone includes a set of regulations that are applied to a property within the overlay zone in addition to the requirements of the base zoning district.
 The overlay district can share common boundaries with the base zone or spread across established zoning districts.

 In Maple Heights, developments in the Broadway Corridor Overlay district can either follow the requirements of the overlay or of the base district, making the regulations less effective.
 In the Maple Heights Zoning Code Update, County Planning recommended adopting a new Central Business District base zone to replace the Broadway Corridor Overlay and increase the effectiveness of the regulations.